zcash/zips/zip-reduce-shielded_tx_fee.rst

 Motivation
 ==========

-The default transaction fee presently is 0.0001 ZEC or 10,000 zats.
+The default transaction fee presently is 0.0001 ZEC or 10,000 zatoshis.
-With ZEC market price of $100, a user can send 10,000 transactions for 1 ZEC, that turns out to 1 cent per transaction and it rises with the increase in the price of ZEC.
+At a ZEC market price of USD 100, for example, a user can send 10,000 transactions for 1 ZEC.
+This works out to 1 U.S. cent per transaction and it rises with any increase in the price of ZEC.

 With increase in light wallet adoptions on mobile clients, many users will be new to the Zcash eco-system.
 And the fact that the